It is possible to grow into good health slowly, says lifestyle expert Luke Coutinho

 BT: How important is it to adopt good sleep hygiene?

-Luke: Discipline is where it all starts when it comes to sleep hygiene.
+Luke Coutinho: Discipline is where it all starts when it comes to sleep hygiene.
 The next is having a disconnect from the day time chaos and preparing yourself for sleep.
 This is why sleep rituals are important.
 Some of the most powerful sleep rituals are:

 ●Eat an early dinner